jwkelley/geog418-fall2025-assignment1/README.md

 ### Plot Your Data in a Histogram

-The code below creates a simple histogram following the same process for making a png as described above.
+The code below creates a simple histogram using the base _R_ graphics, following the same process for making a png as described above.
 First an empty png file is created, next a histogram is created from your data (the example below includes some extra parameters for the histogram design), and finally printing the histogram to the png file.
 Examine the code and try to understand what the various components do.
 ```
 png("Output_Histogram_17.png")
 hist(df_17$VARIABLE, breaks = 30, main = "Frequency of Wild Fire Sizes", xlab = "Size of Wild Fire (ha)") #Base R style